Tar: Uses

 Mixing tar with linseed oil varnish produces tar paint.
-Tar paint has a translucent brownish hue and can be used to saturate and tone wood and protect it from weather.
+Tar paint has a translucent brownish hue and can be used to saturate and tone wood, protecting it from the weather.
 Tar paint can also be toned with various pigments, producing translucent colors and preserving the wood texture.

 Tar was once used for public humiliation, known as tarring and feathering.
 By pouring hot wood tar onto somebody's bare skin and waiting for it to cool, they would remain stuck in one position.
 From there, people would attach feathers to the tar, which would remain stuck on the tarred person for the duration of the punishment.
 That person would then become a public example for the rest of the day.

-A New Method of Macarony Making As Practiced at Boston.
-Date made: 1830 Maker: Pendleton's Lithography; Johnston, David Claypoole Place: Boston, Massachusetts Description: Black and white print; outdoor scene of three men standing in front of a gallows with a broken rope hanging from the gallows.
+A New Method of Macarony Making As Practiced at Boston (1830).
+An outdoor scene of three men standing in front of a gallows with a broken rope hanging from the gallows.
 One man is tarred and feathered from the neck down and has the other half of the broken rope around his neck.

 Pitch was familiar in 9th-century Iraq, derived from petroleum that became accessible from natural fields in the region.
 It was sometimes used in the construction of baths or in shipbuilding.